nf-core/pixelator/docs/output.md

     - `<sample-id>.report.json`
     - `<sample-id>.umap.png`

+  - `logs`
-  - `logs` - `<sample-id>.pixelator-annotate.log`: pixelator log output.
+    - `<sample-id>.pixelator-annotate.log`: pixelator log output.
   </details>

 ### Downstream analysis

 This step uses the `pixelator single-cell analysis` command.
-Downstream analysis is performed on the `PixelDataset` in PXL format generated by the previous stage.
+Analysis is performed on the pxl file generated by the previous stage.

 Currently, the following analysis can be performed (if enabled):

-- polarization scores (all the statistics in a dataframe) (enable with --compute_polarization)
+- polarization scores (enable with `analysis_options.compute_polarization`)
-- co-localization scores (all pair-wise scores in a dataframe) (enable with --compute_colocalization)
+- co-localization scores (enable with `analysis_options.compute_colocalization`)

+The results of the analysis is added to the pxl file file.

 This step can be skipped using the `--skip_analysis` option.